Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 Confrontation--representative work.

-While Awaiting the Artist which was exhibited
+Waiting for the Return of the Artist which was exhibited

-in the Women's Building, 1893 Exposition?
+in the Women's Building, 1893 Exposition

 Fanny Laumans was a Belgian artist.
 No other information is available online.